-HB 3 (86th legislative session) created a new function for future educator pay raises that ties any funding increases per ADA to increases in educator compensation.
-Under HB 3 guidance, any time the basic allotment is increased, districts must pay out 30% of the total they receive in the school finance formulas, after formula weights and adjustments are applied, for the sole purpose of increasing compensation of non-administrative staff, prioritizing staff with over five years of experience.
-Of that amount dedicated for compensation increases, 75% must be dedicated to fulltime teachers, counselors, nurses, and librarians and 25% for any other non-administrative staff.
-According to a recent report from TEA, districts across the state contributed \$1,172,283,765 in salary increases after HB 3, above and beyond the required amount.
+Any time the Texas Legislature increases the basic allotment, districts must use 30% of the total they receive in the school finance formulas, after formula weights and adjustments are applied, for the sole purpose of increasing compensation of non-administrative staff, prioritizing staff with over five years of experience.
+Of that amount dedicated for compensation increases, 75% must be dedicated to full-time teachers, counselors, nurses, and librarians and 25% for any other non-administrative staff.